infiniteoverflow/Translate-and-TTS/README.md

 # Translate-and-TTS

-Translate the text on a given image to your preferred language !!
+Translate the texts in a given image and translate it to any language.
+It can also perform TTS on the translated text.